trapexit/mergerfs/README.md

 #### What policies should I use?

 Unless you're doing something more niche the average user is probably best off using `mfs` for `category.create`.
 It will spread files out across your branches based on available space.
+Use `mspmfs` if you want to try to colocate the data a bit more.
 You may want to use `lus` if you prefer a slightly different distribution of data if you have a mix of smaller and larger drives.
 Generally though `mfs`, `lus`, or even `rand` are good for the general use case.
 If you are starting with an imbalanced pool you can use the tool **mergerfs.balance** to redistribute files across the pool.

 If you really wish to try to colocate files based on directory you can set `func.create` to `epmfs` or similar and `func.mkdir` to `rand` or `eprand` depending on if you just want to colocate generally or on specific branches.
 Either way the *need* to colocate is rare.
 For instance: if you wish to remove the drive regularly and want the data to predictably be on that drive or if you don't use backup at all and don't wish to replace that data piecemeal.
 In which case using path preservation can help but will require some manual attention.
 Colocating after the fact can be accomplished using the **mergerfs.consolidate** tool.
+If you don't need strict colocation which the `ep` policies provide then you can use the `msp` based policies which will walk back the path till finding a branch that works.

 Ultimately there is no correct answer.
 It is a preference or based on some particular need. mergerfs is very easy to test and experiment with.
 I suggest creating a test setup and experimenting to get a sense of what you want.